Foot Care Nurse Certificate Program Advanced

 Click here if you are an advanced foot care nurse or foot care nurse educator and would like to purchase the CNA accredited Advanced Foot care nurse Curriculum and teach a standardized foot care nurse curriculum that meets best practices today.

 Registered Nurses Association of Ontario--RNAO Recognition Award 2017

 College of Health Studies is pleased to receive the prestigious Registered Nurses Association of Ontario--RNAO Promotion in a Nursing Program award.

-To reserve your place or to register in the next Basic and Advanced Foot Care Nurse Certification course, please fill out the contact us form below and submit.
-Upon receipt we will contact you.
-If you do not hear from us with in a 24-hour period, please call us at the phone number below.
+To reserve your place or to register for the next Advanced Foot Care Nurse Certification course, please fill out the contact us form below and submit it.
+Upon receipt, we will contact you.
+If you do not hear from us within a 24-hour period, please call us at the phone number below.